The Martian (Weir novel): Plot summary

 Watney resumes modifying the rover because the new rescue plan requires him to lift off from Mars in the Ares 4 MAV.
 While working on the rover, Watney accidentally shorts out the electronics of Pathfinder, losing the ability to communicate with Earth, except for spelling out Morse code with rocks for a one-way communication.

 After Watney leaves for Schiaparelli, NASA discovers that a dust storm is approaching his path, but has no way to warn him.
 The rover's solar cells will be less and less able to recharge, endangering both the rendezvous and his immediate survival if there is not enough power to run his life-support equipment.
 While crossing Arabia Terra, Watney becomes aware of the darkening sky and improvises a rough measurement of the storm's shape and direction of movement, enabling him to go around it.

 Surviving a rover rollover on his descent into Schiaparelli, Watney reaches the MAV and reestablishes contact with NASA.
 He receives instructions on the radical modifications necessary to reduce the MAV's weight to enable it to intercept Hermes during its flyby.
-The modifications include removing the front of the MAV, which Watney has to cover with Hab canvas.
+The modifications include removing the nose cap of the MAV, which Watney has to cover with Hab canvas.
 After takeoff, the canvas tears, creating extra drag and leaving the MAV too low for the rendezvous.

 Lewis hastily improvises a plan to intercept the MAV by firing Hermes attitude thrusters and then blowing a hole in the front airlock with an improvised sugar-and-liquid-oxygen bomb, using the thrust from the escaping air to reduce speed.
-Beck, the Hermes EVA specialist, uses a Manned Maneuvering Unit, MMU, on a tether to reach Watney and bring him back to Hermes.
+Beck, the Hermes EVA specialist, uses a Manned Maneuvering Unit on a tether to reach Watney and bring him back to Hermes.
 In a final log entry, Watney expresses his joy at being rescued, reflecting on the human instinct to help those in need.